danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

 2. Log on with the provided credentials.

 3. Review your homepage.
-You can change your homepage to System Administration by selecting it from the homepage dropdown list in the top-left of the page. \
+    You can change your homepage to System Administration by selecting it from the dropdown list in the top-left of the page. \
     \
     ![Homepage](./media/image2.png)

-4. Review your favorite applications by clicking on the **star**
+4. Review your favorite applications by clicking the **star**
     ![Star](./media/image3.png) next to the application.

     ![Navigator](./media/image4.png)